 It’s impossible to dress appropriately for Rainbow Mountain.
 When you leave Cusco at around 2:30 AM you want to wear a few layers, gloves and you’re most likely going to be freezing.
 When the bus dropped us off at the beginning of the trek I was still shaking and when I saw some people in shorts and t-shirts I thought they were crazy.

-However, later during the day, the sun bears down bringing skin to the boil and those hikers in shorts were actually properly dressed.
-Well, they were for when I visited, but the day before hikers experienced snowstorm, so everything is possible.
-Here what I’d recommend packing:
+However, later in the day, the sun bears down bringing skin to the boil and those hikers in shorts were actually properly dressed.
+Well, they were for when I visited, but the day before hikers experienced snowstorms, so everything is possible.
+Here what I’d recommend packing (especially if you want to travel with a carry-on only):

 - Small Backpack – Pink in my case 😉

 - Comfy Shoes – I trek in sneakers as I find standard hiking shoes very uncomfortable, but be prepared for a lot of walking.

 - Warm clothes – Somehow I received many comments from readers who thought I looked very fashionable on that hike.
 I was wearing the simplest leggings, undershirt, thin sweater.
 I also bought an alpaca sweater, alpaca socks and alpaca gloves that I got in Cusco.
 Alpaca clothes are the best invention ever: warm light and cheap!
 My secret is out 😉

 - Rain jacket or poncho – In case of a snowstorm.

 - Hat and sunglasses – For the sun and snow.